 Like the HXs above, this works by flowing water up from the bottom, flash heating it and exiting it out the top.
 Because the boiler size is so much larger for machines with multiple groups, horizontal orientation is the more common setup.
 Also, with the boiler being larger the level of water will not drop as drastically when steaming or pulling hot water.

-This style is unique to Bezzera and Pasquini.
+This style is unique to Bezzera.
 The heat exchanger and boiler both have their own style.

 The HX here uses a rounded tube.
 The water enters and exits at the top.
 The inside, opposite the openings, is rounded off and causes the water to swirl back up inside the HX tube and exit out the top, next to where it entered.